ARTimeWalk/site/privacy-policy.md

 <br>

 ### What Data Does Collect
+This application, now in its beta version, collects the following types of data:

+・User-uploaded image data

+・GNSS-derived latitude and longitude

+・Spatial tracking location data (which uses visual markers for accurate positioning based on camera input and motion sensor data)

-This app is a beta version, so public functions such as photos are limited.
-Therefore, the only data this app collects is access logs to manage the number of active users.
-The access log contains a UUID (a string of characters randomly generated only once when the app is installed) and time data.
-Note that this UUID cannot identify an individual by itself.
+・Access logs, which include a UUID (a randomly generated string assigned upon installation) and time data.
+Please note that the UUID cannot be used to identify an individual by itself.

 <br>